keiya01/react-performance-testing/README.md

 renderCount.current // Editor will suggest `Text[]` and `Component`
 ```

-You can pass `{ComponentName: unknown or unknown[]}` type for the type argument.
+You can pass the `{ComponentName: unknown or unknown[]}` type for the type argument.
 If you passed to the type argument, then the editor will suggest the correct type dependent on the passed type.

-**Note**: If you are using `ts-jest`, you need to combine with `babel`.
-You can check the way to set up config in [here](https://github.com/keiya01/react-performance-testing/tree/master/example).
-This is because, `TypeScript` compiler can not compile named arrow function correctly.
-Please check detail here: https://github.com/microsoft/TypeScript/issues/6433.
+**Note**: If you are using `ts-jest`, you need to combine it with `babel`.
+You can check the way to set up config [here](https://github.com/keiya01/react-performance-testing/tree/master/example).
+This is because, `TypeScript` compiler can not compile named arrow functions correctly.
+You can read up on the issue here: https://github.com/microsoft/TypeScript/issues/6433.

 ## Tips

 ### Performance

-This lib is using `Proxy` API to optimize testing speed.
+This library is using the `Proxy` API to optimize testing speed.
 So you should use either `renderCount` or `renderTime` in a single test case.
-If you use both variables or you are testing a large component, testing time will be a little slower.
+If you use both variables or you are testing a large component, the testing time will be a little slower.

 ### Anonymous Component

-If you are using an anonymous component, this lib doesn't work correctly.
-To make this lib work correctly, you need to set the display name as bellows.
+If you are using an anonymous component, this library doesn't work correctly.
+To make this library work correctly, you need to set the display name as seen below.

 ```js
 React.memo(function MemoComponent() {